-This document has been split into Four Sections -
+This document has been split into the following sections -

 - 1. Introduction

-- 2. Advice for all events
+- 2. Advice for any events

-- 3. Advice for Develop
+- 3. Advice for our specific event

 - 4. Key info

-- 5. Definitions.
+- Definitions.

 The advice for all events section will remain a consistent reminder for all events, and then Section 3 will be more specific to the current event.
 The one pager has accessible info to use during the event.

 We have also added a page at the end to thank the many people that have come together to collaborate on this document, and we look forward to developing this plan with them more!